 Back to Snowflake Architecture

-By segregating compute and storage, Snowflake can fulfil and scale read requests and write requests without having to prioritize one over the other.
+By segregating compute and storage, Snowflake can fulfill and scale read requests and write requests without having to prioritize one over the other.
 This segregation is one of the unique features of Snowflake made possible by its ground-up redesign of the data warehouse stack.
 Storage management is entirely handled by Snowflake, leaving nothing to the end-user.
-As data loads into Snowflake, algorithms take over to processes and partitions the incoming data and creates metadata.
+As data loads into Snowflake, algorithms take over to process and partition the incoming data and create metadata.
 This metadata enables efficient query processing down the line.
-Columnar compression applied to these partitions optimize the utilization of space as well as improve query performance.
+Columnar compression applied to these partitions optimizes the utilization of space as well as improves query performance.
 The data is also encrypted to meet the highest standards of security required by enterprise companies.

-Services layers of Snowflake is where all the intelligent action happens.
+The services layers of Snowflake are where all the intelligent action happens.
 This layer performs various functions like authenticating users, management of the cluster, Query execution and optimization, security, encryption, and the orchestration of transaction execution.
 This layer runs on compute nodes that are stateless and span the entire data center.
 Intelligent use of metadata distributed across the cluster of computing nodes maintains the global state of transactions and the system.

 Snowflake’s Multi-Cluster Shared-Data Architecture

 Snowflake removes the management constraints typical of conventional data platforms.
 Snowflake is a cloud-native data warehousing platform.
 The system design offers a high degree of performance while simultaneously eliminating the need for administration overhead.
-The database is fully managed, and scales automatically based on the demands of the workload.
-In-built performance tuning, infrastructure management and optimization capabilities provides business with peace of mind.
+The database is fully managed and scales automatically based on the demands of the workload.
+In-built performance tuning, infrastructure management, and optimization capabilities provide businesses with peace of mind.
 All they need to do is to bring their data and leave the management of it to Snowflake.

 Snowflake Architecture is built out to be fully distributed and spans across multiple availability zones and regions and is highly fault-tolerant to hardware failures.
 Users of Snowflake rarely notice the impact of any failure in the underlying hardware.